flaribbit/love2d-lua-websocket/Readme.md

 Not all websocket features are implemented, but it works fine.
 Tested with aiohttp(python) and ws(nodejs) library.

 ## Quick start
+Just copy `websocket.lua` to your project directory, and write code as the following example.

 ```lua
 local client = require("websocket").new("127.0.0.1", 5000)
 client.onmessage = function(message)